v2rockets/Loyal-Elephie/README.md

 1. **🎛️ Controllable Memory:** Take control of Loyal Elephie's memory!
 You decide which moments to save, and you can easily edit the context as needed.
 It is your second-brain for episodic memory. ✍️

-2. **🔍 Hybrid Search:** Experience the powerful combination of Chroma and BM25 for efficient searches!
+2. **🔍 Hybrid Search:** Experience the powerful combination of ChromaDB and BM25 for efficient searches!
 It's also optimized for handling date-relevant queries. 📅

 3. **🔒 Secure Web Access:** With a built-in login feature, only authorized users can access your AI companion, ensuring your conversations remain private and secure over the internet. 🛡️